 - Recent surgery

-- Tampon use (particularly if you leave one in for a long time)
+- Tampon use (with higher risk if you leave one in for a long time)

 - Wound infection after surgery

 - Low blood pressure

 - Nausea and vomiting

 - Organ failure (most often kidneys and liver)

 - Widespread red rash that looks like a sunburn -- skin peeling occurs 1 or 2 weeks after the rash, particularly on the palms of the hand or bottom of the feet

 No single test can diagnose toxic shock syndrome.